-When foldable phones first appeared on the scene, their crazy high prices and occasional durability issues meant they were an expensive luxury for the privileged few – but several years down the line they can now be considered as some of the best phones on the market.
+When foldable phones first appeared on the scene, their crazy high prices and occasional durability issues meant they were an expensive luxury for the privileged few – but several years down the line in 2022 they can now be considered as some of the best phones on the market.

 Big name phone makers including Samsung, Huawei and Motorola have refined their manufacturing processes, improved their hinge designs, and are now regularly pushing out new foldable models that are going to appeal to a large swathe of smartphone buyers.